Gloyns/gloynscom/_works/seek.md

 This project delivered significant and measurable outcomes:

-1. <strong>Traffic Growth:</strong> Organic clicks grew from zero to one million monthly clicks within the first few years, establishing SEEK as a major player in the career advice space.
+1. <strong>Traffic Growth:</strong> Organic clicks grew from zero to one million monthly clicks within the first few years, establishing SEEK as the market leader in the career advice space.
 2. <strong>Increased Conversions:</strong> Users who visited role pages were significantly more likely to apply for jobs, directly contributing to SEEK’s business objectives.
 3. <strong>High Engagement:</strong> The platform achieved exceptional user engagement, with role pages becoming a valuable resource for both job seekers and employers.
 4. <strong>Scalability:</strong> The strategy was successfully scaled across Asia-Pacific markets, replicating the approach in other regions with similar success.